rgbarathan/AA_LLM/README.md

 AI-powered telecom architecture advisor using Retrieval-Augmented Generation (RAG), hybrid search, and a Streamlit web UI.
 It integrates with Google Gemini for high-quality responses grounded in a telecom knowledge base.

+> Looking for the complete enhancement details?
+See `docs/ENHANCEMENTS.md`.

 ## 🎯 Overview

 This app helps telecom architects and engineers make informed design decisions.
 It combines: